-Rendering in Version 1.006 of Shoe Last Maker
+Rendering in Version 1.006 of 3DShoemaker

 Shoe Last Design Rendered Option